winkleramy/WeddingCeremony/README.md

 - Would you like to customize the vows and/or ring exchange wording?
 - Would you like to specify who goes first for each section?
 By default, I'll alternate who goes first for the declaration of intent, vows, and rings.
 - Would you like to include any extra rituals, such as a candle or salt ritual?
+- Would you like a toast at the end?
+Will everyone have a beverage to hand?
+Who would you like to give the toast?

 ## Introduction and Welcome